BasicWolf/sphinx-testify/docs/source/index.rst

        </testsuite>
    </testsuites>

-This behaviour is documented and testified as follows:
+You document and testify this behaviour via Sphinx as follows:

 .. code-block:: rest